lawtonB/React_Redux_InstagramClone/readme.md

-# Learn Redux
+# Instagram Clone

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+This instagram clone uses React router and redux to copy the popular image program.
+It was made following Wes Bos's tutorial at https://learnredux.com/view/iNzMIoBNnNU

 ## Running

 First `npm install` to grab all the necessary dependencies.

 Then run `npm start` and open <localhost:7770> in your browser.